LucasW962/Turned_Based_Combat/README.md

 ## Build Instructions
-// I learned about CMake so let me explain how to compile it
+// I learned about CMake so let me explain how to compile it the demo below is the one i was given to know how to compile
 1. Download CMake
 2. Clone the repository
 3. Create a build directory: "mkdir build"